SingerLab/gac/cran-comments.md

 ## R CMD check results

+### Sun Jan 17 12:04:21 2021
+── R CMD check results ────────────────────────────────────── gac 0.0.90017 ────
+Duration: 6m 40.1s

+❯ checking installed package size ...
+NOTE
+    installed size is  7.7Mb
+    sub-directories of 1Mb or more:
+      data      1.7Mb
+      extdata   4.8Mb

+❯ checking dependencies in R code ...
+NOTE
+  Package in Depends field not imported from: ‘circlize’
+    These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.

+❯ checking R code for possible problems ...
+NOTE
+  HeatmapCNR: no visible global function definition for ‘gpar’
+  doKSpectral: no visible binding for global variable ‘topEigenValues’
+  doKSpectral: no visible binding for global variable ‘k’
+  doKSpectral: no visible binding for global variable ‘dLambdaMax’ Undefined global functions or variables:
+    dLambdaMax gpar k topEigenValues

+0 errors ✔ | 0 warnings ✔ | 3 notes ✖

 ###  Mon Dec 14 19:08:13 2020
 ── R CMD check results ────────────────────────────────────── gac 0.0.90014 ────
 Duration: 6m 25.4s